ercankayahusnu/Patika_Academy_JAVA101_Projects/README.md

 15- Chinese Zodiac Program.
 16- Leap Year Calculation Program.
 17- Program that finds even numbers up to the entered number.
-18- Program the Sum of Odd Numbers.
+18- Program to Find the Sum of Odd Numbers.
 19- Program to Find Powers of 2 Less than the Entered Number.
 20- Program to Calculate Factorial.
 21- Program to Calculate Exponent Numbers.